Kingdom of the Suebi: King Rechiar

-Rechiar, a Catholic Christian, succeeded his father in 448, being one of the first Catholic Christian kings among the Germanic peoples, and the first one to mint coins in his own name.
+Rechiar, a Catholic Christian, succeeded his father in 448, being the first Germanic king who professed Nicene Christianity as well as the first one to mint coins in his own name.
 Some believe minting the coins was a sign of Suevi autonomy, due to the use of minting in the late empire as a declaration of independence.
 Hoping to follow the successful careers of his father and his grandfather, Rechiar made a series of bold political moves throughout his reign.
 The first one was his marriage to the daughter of the Gothic king Theodoric I in 448, so improving the relationship between the two peoples.
 He also led a number of successful plundering campaigns to Vasconia, Saragossa and Lleida, in Hispania Tarraconensis (then the northeastern quarter of the peninsula, stretching from the Mediterranean to the Gulf of Biscay, which was still under Roman rule) sometimes acting in coalition with local bagaudae (local Hispano-Roman insurgents).
 In Lleida he also captured prisoners, who were taken as serfs back to the Sueves' lands in Gallaecia and Lusitania.
 Rome then sent an ambassador to the Sueves, obtaining some concessions, but in 455 the Sueves plundered lands in Carthaginensis which had been previously returned to Rome.
 In response, the new emperor Avitus and the Visigoths sent a joint embassy, remembering that the peace established with Rome was also granted by the Goths.
 But Rechiar launched two new campaigns in Tarraconensis, in 455 and 456, returning to Galicia with large numbers of prisoners.

 The emperor Avitus finally responded to Rechiar's defiance in the autumn of 456, sending the Visigoth king Theodoric II over the Pyrenees and into Gallaecia, at the head of a large army of foederati which also included the Burgundian kings Gundioc and Hilperic.
 The Suevi mobilized and both armies met on 5 October, by the river Órbigo near Astorga.
 Theoderic II's Goths, on the right wing, defeated the Suevi.
 While many Sueves were killed in the battle, and many others were captured, most managed to flee.
 King Rechiar fled wounded in the direction of the coast, pursued by the Gothic army, which entered and plundered Braga on 28 October.
 King Rechiar was later captured in Porto while trying to embark, and was executed in December.
 Theodoric continued his war on the Suevi for three months, but in April 459 he returned to Gaul, alarmed by the political and military movements of the new emperor, Majorian, and of the magister militum Ricimer—a half-Sueve, maybe a kinsman of Rechiar—while his allies and the rest of the Goths sacked Astorga, Palencia and other places, on their way back to the Pyrenees.